 This is exactly what a self-hosted WooCommerce based shopping cart lets you do!

-And in this WooCommerce review you’ll learn what makes it such a special suite of tools.
+And in this WooCommerce review you’ll learn what makes it such a special suite of tools in 2022.

 Why You NEED WooCommerce For Your Business

 The more customers we work with the more I find myself recommending WooCommerce.